The benefits of automatic escalation in 401(k) plans (2025 updates)

 Consider adding automatic escalation to your 401(k) plan

-Automatic escalation is a powerful provision that may help employees across all income levels participate in their retirement plans.
-But automatic enrollment alone may not be enough to help employees reach their retirement goals, which is why we suggest combining automatic escalation and automatic enrollment with higher default contribution rates to make it easier for employees and employers to reduce saving indecision.
+Automatic escalation is a powerful provision that may help employees across all income levels participate in their qualified retirement plans, especially combined with automatic enrollment By combining both automatic escalation and automatic enrollment features with higher default contribution rates, it makes it easier for employees and employers to reduce saving indecision.

-If you’re interested in learning more about what automatic escalation can do for your business, contact our team.
+If you’re interested in learning more about what automatic escalation can do for your business, or learn more about how SECURE Act 2.0 provisions can affect your plan in 2025, contact our team.

 Related Articles